BEagle1984/silverback/docs/guides/broker/producing/behaviors.md

 }
 ```

-The custom behavior must be registered at startup using the `AddSingletonBrokerBehavior`, `AddScopedBrokerBehavior`, or `AddTransientBrokerBehavior` method.
+The custom behavior must be registered at startup using the `AddSingletonBrokerBehavior`, or `AddTransientBrokerBehavior` method.
+The transient behavior will be resolved once per producer, while the singleton behavior will be shared.

 ```csharp
 services